Home Exchange – I could never do that. Or could I?

 Stories, so far, about our home exchange experiences:

-Scotland honeymoon, Belgium, The Netherlands, Iceland, Marco Island, Florida, Edinburgh, Scotland and Oregon photos.
+Scotland honeymoon, Belgium, The Netherlands, Iceland, Marco Island, Florida, Edinburgh, Scotland, Sydney, Tasmania, Oregon photos and Tips for Planning Multiple Exchanges.

 Next up for home exchanges: